psalmsin1759/crowdfund/README.md

 # Crowdfundr

-**Crowdfundr** is a modular and scalable crowdfunding platform built using Nodejs, following a microservices architecture.
+**Crowdfundr** is a modular and scalable crowdfunding platform built using Nodejs (Typescript), following a microservices architecture.
 The system allows users to create campaigns, pledge funds, and receive notifications — all handled by independently deployed services.

 ---